 - The 2nd box tells you when exposure and/or white balance are locked.

-- The 3rd box provides information about the exposure reading:
+- The 3rd box provides information about the exposure reading or device status:

 - UNDER - TOO DARK appears when the light level is too low to meter, or your exposure settings require a floating value beyond the limits available in Cine Meter II.
 The floating value’s background turns purple when UNDER - TOO DARK appears.

 - OVER - TOO BRIGHT appears when the light is too bright to meter, or your exposure settings require a floating value beyond the limits available in Cine Meter II.
 The floating value’s background turns red when OVER - TOO BRIGHT appears.